brendacs/colludia-gatsby/src/content/posts/review/2020-05-22-willow-wurm-winding-worlds.markdown

 pageType: post
 game: windingworlds
 slug: /willow-wurm-winding-worlds/
-tabTitle: "Wandering With Willow and the Wurm in Winding Worlds"
 title: "Wandering With Willow and the Wurm in <em class='game-title'>Winding Worlds</em>"
 postType: [review]
 tagline: "Winding Worlds review: As you wander the world, you also wander the resident's mind and memories and help them to untangle their guilt, regret, or fear as you reflect on your own mental state."